-Individuals use online sex for a variety of addictive, or non-addictive reasons.
-Teenagers may be curious and want to explore sex safely, by avoiding a real person, and possible STI infections.
+- Individuals use Online sex for a variety of addictive, or non-addictive reasons.
+Teenagers may be curious and want to explore sex safely by avoiding a real person and possible STI infections.

-PERSONAL AND LEGAL RISKS USING INTERNET SEX
+PERSONAL AND LEGAL RISKS OF ONLINE SEX

-Internet sex, although not involving a real-life person, presents a new form of marital infidelity.
+Internet sex, although mostly not involving a real-life person, presents a new form of marital infidelity.
 Many relationships and marriages experience significant distress arising from non-consensual use of Internet sex.
 Resulting separations and divorces occur with alarming frequency.

-ONLINE SEX ADDICTION THERAPY
+ONLINE SEX ADDICTION COUNSELLING AND RESOLVING MARITAL CONFLICT